PereBueno/angular-docker-homework/server/README.md

 # Booking portal

-This application emulates the process of booking a payment with peerTransfer
+This application emulates the process of booking a payment.

 ## Requirements